AccRPA/web_design_exercises/readme.md

 - canada_flag: The Canadian flag using only css.
 No animation.
 - ferb: The character Ferb from Phineas and Ferb tv show.
 - sun_and_moon: A representation of a sun or a moon depending on the class applied.
+- shoe_card: this project was based on a tutorial for learning the css container.

 ## Installation
 Navigate to the project folder and just open the HTML file with a browser.
 If you are using Visual Studio Code, then open the HTML file and click on the "Show preview" button or use the extension "Live Preview".